ryanjpayne/AWS-Registration/README.md

 ## CrowdStrike AWS Registration

-## :warning: The contents of this repository have been moved to improve release schedule and issue handling. :warning:
+## :warning: The contents of this repository have been moved :warning:

 | [CloudFormation](https://github.com/CrowdStrike/cloud-aws-registration-cloudformation)
 | [Terraform](https://github.com/CrowdStrike/cloud-aws-registration-terraform) |